 - Melissa has 30 years’ experience in the investment management industry across a variety of roles and locations.
 Melissa joined HSBC in 2010 and is responsible for the HSBC Global Asset Management (HGAM) equity product capability as well as the HGAM responsible investment strategy across all asset classes globally.
 She is a member of HSBC’s Climate Business Council which oversees the climate business strategy for the HSBC Group.
 Previously she spent 10 years with AXA Investment Managers in a variety of roles including Head of Business Development Asia Pacific (based in Singapore) and finally Global Head of Responsible Investment where Melissa had overall responsibility for the RI strategy at AXA IM.
 Prior to AXA IM, Melissa worked with ABN AMRO, Salomon Brothers and Fleming Investment management.

 - Kingsmill Bond, Energy Strategist, Carbon Tracker – Kingsmill is the Energy Strategist for Carbon Tracker.
 He believes that the energy transition is the most important driver of financial markets and geopolitics in the modern era.
 Kingsmill has worked as a sell-side City equity analyst and strategist for over 20 years, including for Deutsche Bank, Sberbank and Citibank in London, Hong Kong and Moscow.
 He has written research on emerging market and global themes, including the wider significance of the shale revolution and the impact of the energy transition on financial markets.

-Since the first San Giorgio Group meeting eight years ago, the green finance community has made significant progress.
+Concluding panel: The big picture – Are we at the cusp of a green finance transition or at the edge of a cliff?Since the first San Giorgio Group meeting eight years ago, the green finance community has made significant progress.
 However, achieving rapid knowledge transfer, scale, and economy-wide transformation remains a challenge as we hurtle toward 2020 goals for peak emissions and a low-carbon, climate resilient economy.
 This discussion brought together the themes from the previous two days, prioritizing the most critical bottlenecks for further scale up and ultimately, economy-wide transformation.
 Chair: Barbara Buchner, Executive Director, Climate Policy Initiative Panelists:

 - Ayaan Adam, Director of the Private Sector Facility, Green Climate Fund – Ayaan is the Director of the Private Sector Facility at the Green Climate Fund (GCF).
 She brings to GCF over 20 years of investment and portfolio management experience with private sector financial institutions, private equity and venture capital across Africa, Asia, Latin America, Middle East and Eastern Europe.
 Prior to joining GCF, Ayaan served as an independent senior advisor to a number of leading sustainable investment institutions, including as a Board Member and Chair of the Board Sub-Committee of Credit and Risk of Oikocredit International.
 In addition to serving as Managing Director of Africa Funds at UK-based CDC Group Plc, she spent 17 years at the International Finance Corporation in various senior leadership roles in the headquarters and in the field.

 - Renat Heuberger, Chief Executive Officer and Co-Founder, Southpole – Renat is a pioneer and social entrepreneur in the field of sustainability, climate change and renewable energies, where he is engaged since 1999.
 As a founding partner and CEO of South Pole, he coordinated the set-up of the company’s global sustainability finance business.
 Before founding South Pole, Renat was co-founder and CEO of the myclimate foundation, one of the world’s first players on the voluntary carbon markets.
 Renat has been elected “Social Entrepreneur of Switzerland” by the World Economic Forum’s Schwab foundation, and he serves as a member of the Expert Network of the WEF.
 He is member of the Innovation Council of InnoSuisse, board member of Climate-KIC, Board member of M-Power, and member of the advisory board of Impact HUB Zurich.